KenKundert/nestedtext/proposed_tests/README.rst

 which is a *pytest* plugin suitable for testing Python projects (*test_nt.py* uses *parametrize_from_file* to apply *tests.json* to the Python implementation of *NestedText*).
-However, you can use *tests.json* directly to implement tests for any for any *NestedText* implementation in any language.
+However, you can use *tests.json* directly to implement tests for any *NestedText* implementation in any language.

 It contains dictionary with a single key, *load_tests*.
 The value of this key is a nested dictionary where each key-value pair is one test.
 The key is the